mccabejj/manager/README.md

 - HIGH AUTONOMY.
 My default mode is to let you handle your work without much guidance or direction from me.
 If that makes you uncomfortable, let me know and we can work something out.
 - You’re here because of your experience and your skills and I don’t want to override either of those.
 I’m here to help you succeed but not dictate how you should act or make decisions.
 - If I think you’re headed down the wrong path, I’ll definitely try to dissuade you, but disagreeing with my input does not indicate that you’re doing something wrong.
-- If I do something that feels more like telling you how to do your job than setting context or helping you work through a problem, please tell me.
-Cause I'm wrong.
+- If I do something that feels more like telling you how to do your job than setting context or helping you work through a problem, then please tell me.
+Because I'm wrong.
 - My scope of responsibility does not enclose your scope of responsibility.
-- You are a professional, act like one.
+- You are a professional so act like one.

 ## [Servant Leadership](http://toservefirst.com/key-practices-of-servant-leadership.html) is important to me.
 The principles of servant leadership guide how I (attempt to) lead, manage, and interact with others.
 Understand the principles and hold me accountable to them on a daily basis.